All Episodes

 Whoa!

-This would give the toll courts a new tool to deal with a prosecutor who needs to step away from a case where justice demands.
+This would give the courts a new tool to deal with a prosecutor who needs to step away from a case where justice demands.

 I want to thank everyone in the North Carolina Department of Justice.

-Do we get an apology for these?
+Do we get an apology for being aware of that?

-Next week we will be distributing a fact summary sheet, and you will have that then.
+Next week, we will be distributing a fact summary sheet, and you will have that then.

 But I'll go ahead and take some of your questions now.